ManfelDev/CyberBattleOnline/README.md

 ## Healing Spaces

 Healing spaces are managed by the server, which controls their activation and deactivation.
 When a player enters the area of a healing space, the server checks if the player has less than the maximum health.
-If so, the player is healed by the amount defined in ```healAmount```, and the healing space is deactivated, starting a cooldown through the ```NetworkVariable``` ```remainingHealCooldown```.
+If so, the player is healed by the amount defined in ```healAmount``` or until reaching the maximum health, and the healing space is deactivated, starting a cooldown through the ```NetworkVariable``` ```remainingHealCooldown```.

 To avoid lag effects, the healing space is immediately deactivated on the client side, and the server validates the healing, updating the ```isActive``` variable to synchronize the deactivation with all clients.
 The cooldown timer is decremented by the server in the ```Update()``` method, and when it reaches zero, the healing space is reactivated, updating the ```isActive``` variable again.